top of page

 The noun 'hedonism' is derived from the Greek word 'hedone,' which translates to 'pleasure' or 'delight.'
 In ancient Greek philosophy, the Cyrenaic school, founded by Aristippus of Cyrene, emphasized the pursuit of pleasure as the highest good in life.
 This concept of hedonism gained prominence in philosophical discourse.
 'Hedonism' as a term came into use in the 19th century in English to describe a philosophical or ethical belief system that prioritizes the pursuit of pleasure and personal enjoyment as the ultimate goal in life.
 Its etymology is rooted in the Greek notion of 'hedone,' encapsulating the philosophy that seeks to maximize happiness and pleasure as a guiding principle for human existence.

-Quiz: Find the meaning of hedonism
+Find the correct meaning of the noun hedonism:

 Try Again!